johan--/active_record_to_hash/README.md

 Add `to_hash` method to ActiveRecord of Rails.
 The `to_hash` method can also acquire related records with relations by Hash, by passing the options to the argument.You can filter the values to retrieve, and change the keys of Hash using options.

-It is also possible to register converter methods in the model, and convert values.

 ActiveRecordToHash will be useful when creating a Web API that returns a response with JSON.

 ## Installation